Palash144/Fitbit-Viewer/README.md

 ## Modes of Operation
 ###### Test mode
-Offline version of the application; no access to a user account.
+Offline version of the application with canned data; no access to a user account.

 ###### Online mode
 Fully functional version of the application.